Environmental issues in China: Desertification

 Desertification remains a serious problem, consuming an area greater than the area used as farmland.
 Although desertification has been curbed in some areas, it is still expanding at a rate of more than 67 km2 every year.
 90% of China's desertification occurs in the west of the country.
 Approximately 30% of China's surface area is desert.
 China's rapid industrialization could cause this area to drastically increase.
 The Gobi Desert in the north currently expands by about 950 sqmi per year.
 The vast plains in northern China used to be regularly flooded by the Yellow River.
 However, overgrazing and the expansion of agricultural land could cause this area to increase.
 In 2009, it was estimated that over 200 high-altitude lakes in Zoigê Marsh, which provides 30% of the Yellow River's water, had dried up.
+In Inner Mongolia, to mitigate the financial impact on families from desertification, women are taught traditional embroidery techniques which they then use to create additional income.
+The scheme was started by local embroiderer Bai Jingying.

 Climate change

-Climate Change had already impacted China.
+Climate change had already impacted China.
 It increased mortality from extreme weather events, infectious disease, poor air and water quality.
 The effects of air pollutions are exacerbated by the rise in temperatures.
 In the future climate change may lead to "typhoons, floods, blizzards, windstorms, drought, and landslides" and to more severe damage from infectious diseases In the years 1970-2016 the occurrence of crop pest and diseases increased 4 times.
 22% of that rise are due to climate change.
 By the year 2100 the occurrence will rise 243% under a low emission scenario and by 460% under a high emissions scenario.
 China is the biggest producer of wheat and rice in the world.
 It is in the second place in maize production.